blib-la/hyv/docs/10_b_PARALLEL_AGENTS_WORK_MERGED_TOGETHER.md

-# Assigning Tasks and Merging Results with Parallel Agents in Hyv
+# Deploying Tasks and Consolidating Outputs with Concurrent Agents in Hyv

+## Overview

+Upon establishing concurrent agents in Hyv, as shown in the previous guide, the next steps involve deploying tasks to these agents and unifying the results.
+This guide will elaborate on how to perform these steps.

+## Prerequisites

+To follow this guide, you should have completed the previous guide on creating concurrent agents in Hyv.
+Familiarity with TypeScript and a basic understanding of the Hyv library is also needed.

+## Guide

-## Defining a Task Assignment Function
+### Formulating a Function to Assign Tasks

-Create a function to assign tasks to an agent and retrieve the results.
+Develop a function to delegate tasks to an agent and fetch the results.

 ```typescript
 async function doAndGetResult(task: ModelMessage) {